ismtabo/magus/docs/page/docs/concepts/variables.md

 There are two special variables: `conditions` and `collections`.
 They are used to provide conditional rendering and rendering over collections.
 Will be explained in depth later in [Conditional Rendering](./conditional.md) and [Rendering over Collections](./collection.md) sections.

 To summarize, `condition` variables will be interpreted as a boolean value.
 If the value is `true` the cast will be rendered, otherwise it will be considered false. `collections` variables will be interpreted as a list of values and need to be rendered as valid JSON Array strings.
 So, they can later be used in the cast to render over the collection.
-The `to_json` function can be used to render a valid JSON Array string from a list of values.
+The `toJson` function can be used to render a valid JSON Array string from a list of values (see the document [helpers functions](./helpers.md) for more information).

 ```yaml
 variables: